somoruyi/Yonderwire-Dating-App/README.md

-# Yonderwire-Dating-App
+# NoFlings-Dating-App
-Dating App that uses psychology and astrology to connect STEM professionals with dating matches.
+Dating App that connects individuals looking for real love.